 The Gospel of Kevin: Jason Ritter stars as Kevin, a man on a mission from God to save the world.
 Not to be confused with Joan of Arcadia, where Ritter played Kevin, the brother of a girl on missions from God to make the world a better place.
 It would be really cool if this played itself as a sequel series — or at least had easter eggs to Joan.
 Honestly, though, I just really like Jason Ritter and want good things for him.
 Alas, I am disheartened by the lack of an actual premiere date.
 The Gospel of Kevin will air Tuesdays on ABC.

 Marvel’s Inhumans: People from a planet of inhumans come back to Earth.
-Honestly, I’m not very interested in the cosmic direction of the MCU, but I’ve stuck it out for movies in the double digits and 4 years of AoS, and that’s enough for Inhumans to get its foot in the door.
+Honestly, I’m not very interested in the cosmic direction of the Marvel Cinematic Universe, but I’ve been with the francise for movies into the double digits and four years of Agents of SHIELD, and that’s enough for Inhumans to get its foot in the door.
 But it better be good if it wants to stick around my hefty schedule.
 Marvel’s Inhumans premieres at 9 p.m.
 Friday, Sept.
 29, on ABC.

 The Mayor: A rapper runs for public office, gets elected and does better than anyone — including himself — thought possible.
 Just the sort of feel-good fantasy politics I need right now.
 The Mayor airs at 9:30 p.m.
 Tuesdays on ABC.